yamt/toywasm/libdyld/README.md

 is enough for most cases.
 The approach is not safe if the call is made with [tail call] instructions though.
 Also, with the [exception-handling] proposal, such a host function need to propagate execeptions approprately.
-As of writing this, [wasi-c-api] doesn't have an API to deal with exceptions.
+As of writing this, [wasm-c-api] doesn't have an API to deal with exceptions.

 For toywasm, we use the [restart mechanism] to call the function to maintain the [tail call] guarantee.
 As it doesn't leave host frames, it doesn't